-Version Number:1Page:4 of 7 ----------------------------- --
+Version Number: 1 Page: 4 of 7 Version Number: 1 Page: 4 of 7 -------------------------------- -- ----------------- --- ------- --------

-- 4.7.9.
-The weekly figure for the Council is £197.39, giving estimated "future" savings from 2023/24 activity of £10,264.28.
+- 4.7.8 An additional methodology to identify counter fraud performance is also in place.
+This is because when a claim for an allowance, discount, reduction, benefit or exemption ends or reduces as a result of an intervention by the Fraud and Compliance function, the value of the intervention is actually not just the amount of any overpayment that has occurred.
+It is recognised that there is also a "future" saving, resulting from preventing further incorrect payments being made.
+In these cases, the weekly amount of reduced entitlement that is applied following a counter fraud intervention is multiplied by 52.
+It is reasonable to believe that the award would have continued for an average of one year, had no intervention taken place.
+This was agreed as an appropriate performance measure by the Lancashire and Greater Manchester Fraud Investigators Group. - 4.7.9 The weekly figure for the Council is £191.60, giving estimated "future" savings from 2024/25 activity of £9963.20.
 It should be noted that "future" savings can only be estimated, but do help demonstrate another benefit to the Council of undertaking counter fraud work.
-This saving is only calculated against Council Tax Support. - 4.7.10.
-The "Analyse Local" System is used to identify properties that are missing from the rating list or are undervalued.
+This saving is only calculated against Council Tax Support. - 4.7.10 The "Analyse Local" System is used to identify properties that are missing from the rating list or are undervalued.
 Typically the cases identified through Analyse Local are those in remote locations, unreported alterations to existing sites and internal changes which have an effect on rental value.
 They tend to be scenarios which are not picked up through the general property inspection regime.
-During 23/24 the use of Analyse Local to assist in business rates forecasting generated a total additional rateable vale of £17,010.
-Including backdating, the estimated rate yield from these cases is £15,009.22.
+During 24/25 the use of Analyse Local to assist in business rates forecasting generated a total additional ratable vale of £122,351.10 including backdating, the estimated rate yield from these cases is £88,175.

-4.8.
-RECOVERY
+4.8 RECOVERY

-- 4.8.1.
-Capita actively recover any Housing Benefit overpayments, Council Tax Support adjustments, discounts and exemption removals raised because of fraud activities. - 4.8.2.
-Fraudulent Housing Benefit overpayments attract a 40% subsidy, this means that any monies collected over 60% of the overpayment, is additional income for the Council.
-If 100% of the overpayment is recovered then the Council would retain 140% of the original overpaid. - 4.8.3.
-Fraudulent overpayments are not separately recorded from other recoverable overpayments such as council error.
-In 2023/24 £192,438.68 of recoverable overpayments were raised and £151,088.81 collected at a collection rate of 79.6%.
+- 4.8.1 Capita actively recover any Housing Benefit overpayments, Council Tax Support adjustments, discounts and exemption removals raised because of fraud activities. - 4.8.2 Fraudulent Housing Benefit overpayments attract a 40% subsidy, this means that any monies collected over 60% of the overpayment, is additional income for the Council.
+If 100% of the overpayment is recovered then the Council would retain 140% of the original overpaid. - 4.8.3 Fraudulent overpayments are not separately recorded from other recoverable overpayments such as council error.
+In 2024/25 £368,584 of recoverable overpayments were raised and £ 284,349 collected at a collection rate of 77.15%.
 Ongoing overpayment collection is reported quarterly as a key performance indicator.
-Of note, these figures exclude overpayments raised and collected during quarter two, due to a DWP exercise which distorted the figures. - 4.8.4.
-Similarly, no separate recovery figure for council tax and NNDR adjustments is available.
-In year collection rates for all council tax was 95.75% in 2023/24 with 98.60% for NNDR.
+Of note, these figures exclude overpayments raised and collected during quarter two, due to a DWP exercise which distorted the figures. - 4.8.4 Similarly, no separate recovery figure for council tax and NNDR adjustments is available.
+In year collection rates for all council tax was 95.3% in 2025/25 with 98.4% for NNDR.

-4.9.
-OTHER LOCAL AUTHORITY FRAUD PREVENTION ACTIVITY
+4.9 OTHER LOCAL AUTHORITY FRAUD PREVENTION ACTIVITY